Funded Trader Earns $10k Payout!

 What advice would you give to your former self regarding trading?

 Spend 10 hours maximum on the charts each week.
 Focus on how you handle open trades.
-Find a community, because trading gets very lonely.
+Find a community, because simulated trading gets very lonely.

 I saw that I was getting nowhere trading $500 accounts on various brokers.
-You think you will flip the $500 to $5000 trading GBPUSD, but it’s not going to happen 99% of the time.
+You think you will flip the $500 to $5000 simulated trading GBPUSD, but it’s not going to happen 99% of the time.
 It’s hard to make a living without sufficient capital in trading, and it’s hard to scale.
-Unless you have a stable job and can pour money into your trading account, trading will most likely not happen for you.
+Unless you have a stable job and can pour money into your simulated trading account, trading will most likely not happen for you.

 Have you ever traded with another prop firm?